ultraleap/ultraleap-labs-haptictextures/README.md

 * C# scripts responsible for processing and rendering different haptic textural sensations.
 * Two simple (2D & 3D) demo scenes presenting their application in 2D and 3D environments.
 * A small repository of sample textures.
-* A customised texture shader, that contains variables related to haptic sensation (smoothness, intensity range).
-* A basic texture material with the customised texture shader attached.
-* Prefab gameobjects with correct components, material, and shader attached:
+* Prefab gameobjects with corresponding texture components attached:
 	- 2D Plane gameobject.
 	- 3D Cube demo gameobject.

 This Unity project can be run on both Ultrahaptics "STRATOS" series hardware (Inspire & Explore).

 #### What does this project do?
 Contained within this project are scripts that enable the generation of haptic textures.
-Images and their associated displacement maps can be imported then used to modulate the intensity of a haptic sensation.
-This modulation produces variation in two textural qualities: roughness and bumpiness.
-From this information, a variety of material surface topographies can be simulated.
+Images and their associated displacement maps can be imported and used to modulate the intensity of a haptic sensation.
+Moreover this project contains a pre-trained neural network that is used to automatically calculate the draw frequency of each image-based haptic sensation in order to convey different sensations of roughness.

 You can use your own textured images provided they have an appropriate displacement map.